xenondevs/Docs/docs/invui/virtualinventory.md

 !!! info

     The `uuid` parameter is only required for serialization.
-You an set it to null, if you're not planning to serialize your inventory.
+You can set it to null, if you're not planning to serialize your inventory.

 ## Inventory Events